SemICP: Semantic Non-Rigid Point Cloud Registration with Elastic Energy Regularization: Experiments and Results

 \subsection{Ablation Studies}

-We perform two different experiments to evaluate the effect of label consistency constraints and elastic energy regularization.
-The experiments are performed on the AbdominalMRCT dataset.
-We switch off the label consistency constraints in SemICP while keeping the regularizations (W/o semantic matching + $Reg$).
-In the point matching step, the points from the source point cloud will be matched to the closest points in the target point cloud, without requiring that the label of the points be consistent.
-We also evaluate the proposed elastic energy regularization by performing SemICP with different combinations of the regularization terms.

-The results of these two experiments are shown in Table~\ref{tab:ablation-learn2regMRCT}.
-Comparing W/o semantic matching + $Reg$ and Semantic + $Reg$, both HD95 and MSD are improved with semantic-informed matching.
-As shown in Fig.~\ref{fig:ablation-semantic}(a), the absence of semantic consistency leads SemICP to predict anatomically implausible boundaries due to organ mismatches.
-Table~\ref{tab:ablation-learn2regMRCT} also shows that the deformation field without any regularization (Semantic w/o $Reg$) has the highest SDLogJ, indicating significant distortion.
-Among the individual regularization terms (Semantic + $Reg_{grad}$, Semantic + $Reg_{mag}$, Semantic + $Reg_{els}$), Semantic + $Reg_{els}$ achieves the lowest SDLogJ while maintaining comparable HD95 and MSD.
-This suggests that $Reg_{els}$ best preserves deformation topology without sacrificing surface distance accuracy.
-It also outperforms $Reg_{grad}$ in maintaining deformation smoothness.
-Fig.~\ref{fig:ablation-semantic}(b) also shows that our regularization generates a smoother deformation map.
+Table~\ref{tab:ablation-learn2regMRCT} reports ablation results on AbdominalMRCT evaluating the contributions of semantic correspondence constraints and elastic energy regularization.
+Removing semantic constraints (without semantic matching, but with regularization $Reg$) degrades both HD95 and MSD, demonstrating the importance of anatomically consistent correspondence estimation.
+Fig.~\ref{fig:ablation-semantic}(a) shows that the absence of semantic consistency leads SemICP to point mismatches between anatomical structures.
+The regularization study highlights the benefit of the elastic energy term $Reg_{els}$.
+Among individual regularization terms, $Reg_{els}$ achieves the lowest SDLogJ while maintaining comparable HD95 and MSD, demonstrating improved deformation topology preservation without compromising registration accuracy, as illustrated in Fig.~\ref{fig:ablation-semantic}(b).